xf-shi/ML-for-Transaction-Costs/README.md

 ## Basic Setup for the case with multiple stocks

 For high dimensional case with three stocks, we consider the quadratic transaction cost model.
-Again, both of the FBSDE solver and the Deep Hedging are implemented.
-And the asymptotic formula from Equation (3.4) in reference [2], and the ground truth from equation (4.1) in reference [2] are included in `leading_order_quad` and `ground_truth` of `DynamicsFactory` class in
+The asymptotic formula from Equation (3.4) in reference [2], and the ground truth from equation (4.1) in reference [2] are included in `leading_order_quad` and `ground_truth` of `DynamicsFactory` class in
 [`SingleAgent-Stage2/SingleAgentPipe.py`](./SingleAgent-Stage2/SingleAgentPipe.py).
-Finally, we implement the ST-Hedging algorithm illustrated in Section (4.3) in reference [2].
+And we implement the ST-Hedging algorithm illustrated in Section (4.3) in reference [2].
 <br/><br/>
 The general variables and the market parameters in the code are summarized below:
 | Variable | Meaning |